Best Countertop Water Filter 2018 – Top Models Reviewed

 These systems are capable of removing most harmful properties from water supplies in large quantities.
 Here then is our review of the best countertop water filters available.

-Recommended Countertop Water Filter
+1. APEX Countertop Water Filter

 The first unit that we’re reviewing is the APEX Countertop Drinking Water Filter.
 As prices go, this is one of the lower-priced units ($99.00).
 Even though it doesn’t cost as much as a few other water filters, it is an effective and dependable countertop water filtration system.